 - If your PC supports Bluetooth 4.0, you will see the item named Bluetooth LE Enumerator*

-2. Flash the micro:bit over USB with the Scratch .Hex File, you will see the five character name of the micro:bit scroll across the screen eg 'zutiz'.
+3. Flash the micro:bit over USB with the Scratch .Hex File, you will see the five-character name of the micro:bit scroll across the screen eg 'zutiz'.

-3. Connect to the micro:bit in the Scratch editor
+4. Connect to the micro:bit in the Scratch editor or app

 Here's a demonstration of how to do this

-Once you're set up, ou can then try out these Scratch cards for micro:bit
+Once you're set-up, you can then try out these Scratch cards for micro:bit

 Other ways to interact with Scratch and micro:bit